str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 _[10 pts]_

 * File to use: **_challenge_train.csv_**
-* Grading: average training accuracy over 10 runs should be >= 80% and average ru accuracy over 10 runs should be >= 70%
+* Grading: average training accuracy over 10 runs should be >= 80% and average testing accuracy over 10 runs should be >= 70%

 The Challenge Classifier should be implemented using some sort of a **tree structure**.
 Students in the past have been able to call their `RandomForest` with different parameters.
 We also encourage things like boosting.